ebuddj/2020-eu_presidency/README.md

 ## EU Presidency

+Germany will get receive the presidency on 1st July 2020 from Serbia.

 The animation shows how which country has had the EU presidency between 1990 and 2020.
-Germany will get receive the presidency on 1st July 2020 from Serbia.
+At each point of time countries in yellow present the countries part of the EU and the country holding EU presidency is marked in blue.
+The map shows the current borders for the countries.
+For example former state of Yugoslavia is therefore shows as separate countries already in 1990.

 The presidency of the Council rotates among the EU member states every 6 months.
 During this 6-month period, the presidency chairs meetings at every level in the Council, helping to ensure the continuity of the EU's work in the Council.